Get 80% off your plan for your first 3 months*

 FAQs on business valuation

-What's the difference between business valuation and market value?
+What's the difference between market value and fair market value?

 Disclaimer